Atwood, John Leland “Lee”

 No fighter plane more significantly influenced the war in the air after the Allied invasion of France in 1944 than the P-51 Mustang.
 Its design began in 1940 the first prototype was built in less than 120 days for the British Purchasing Commission.
 First produced for the British as the Mustang I fighter, it was not until after Atwood had been named first vice president of North American Aviation in 1941 that the Army Air Forces ordered the plane into production as the P-51 Mustang.
 Eventually engineered into a long-range escort fighter, P-51s first appeared over Berlin in March 1944.
 Later, the Mustang earned a warm place in the hearts of thousands of Allied bomber crews, who called them “Little Friends” as they escorted them to and from their bombing targets deep inside Nazi Germany.

 After the war, Lee Atwood became President of North American in 1948.
 Under his leadership, the company continued its role as an outstanding producer of aircraft vital to the nation’s military needs.
-Among these were the F-86 Sabrejet fighter, which established air supremacy for the U.S. in the Korean Conflict.
+Among these was the F-86 Sabrejet fighter, which established air supremacy for the U.S. in the Korean Conflict.
 It scored a fifteen-to-one kill ratio over the Soviet built MIG-15 jet fighter.
 This following accomplishment was the F-100 Super Sabre, the world’s first operational supersonic fighter.
 Next came the B-45, America’s first four-engine jet bomber.
 Another was the RA-5C Vigilante, which was a carrier-based tactical reconnaissance aircraft that saw extensive duty with the U.S. Navy.
 Then came the X-15 hypersonic research aircraft.
 It was the most successful rocket-powered aircraft in history and served as a vital transitional link between manned aircraft and manned spacecraft.

 In 1960 Lee Atwood became Chief Executive Officer of North American Aviation and two years later he was elected Chairman of its Board of Directors.
 Meanwhile, with the coming of the Space Age, he led its efforts into the field of aerospace activities.
 Among the programs that the company conceived and executed under his direction were the Apollo command and service modules which carried men to the moon and back nine times in the Apollo lunar landing program, the building of the S-II second stage of the Saturn V lunar launch vehicle, and the F-1 and J-2 rocket engines that powered the three main stages of the Saturn V and the engine that lifted the Apollo lunar module ascent stage from the surface of the moon.